In this page:

 Pope Gregory VII (1073-85) continued the reformation process started by his predecessors and in 1074 he took a strong stance against married bishops and priests.
 The celibacy of the clergy was loosely complied with, especially north of the Alps, where many members of the clergy were appointed by the emperor.

 While Gregory and Henry quarrelled about their respective rights, a new power had emerged in southern Italy.
-That part of the country was under
+That part of the country along the coast was under

-the often nominal Byzantine rule: the dukes who actually controlled it were vassals of the emperor, but often they fought each other.
+the often nominal Byzantine rule, e.g. Gaeta.
+The rulers of the inland towns, e.g. Capua, were vassals of the emperor, but they often fought each other.
 They recruited as mercenaries some Norman nobles with their troops; towards the year 1045 the Norman leaders established their own small duchy in the inland territories of southern Italy.
 In 1047 they were joined by what the Byzantines called a robber-band led by Robert d'Hauteville, who eventually was surnamed Robert Guiscard (Cunning),

 due to the cleverness shown in building his own kingdom in a few years and even threatening to conquer the Byzantine Empire: he died in 1085 on the island of Cefalonia in a village still called Fiscardo after him, while he was preparing to land on the Greek mainland.

-Pope Nicholas was acting on territories not included in the so called Donation of Constantine, he was claiming his investiture prerogative Urbi et Orbi (on the City of Rome and on the whole world).
-By 1076 Robert had established his rule on the whole of southern Italy, with the exclusion of Benevento (a fief of the Church) and he had conquered most of Sicily, including Palermo.
+Pope Nicholas was claiming his investiture prerogative was Urbi et Orbi (on the City of Rome and on the whole world).
+By 1076 Robert had established his rule on the whole of southern Italy, with the exclusion of Benevento (a fief of the Church) and his brother Roger had conquered most of Sicily, including Palermo.

 Henry IV, soon after the 1077 reconciliation with the Pope, was again excommunicated by Gregory for having violated the terms agreed to at Canossa.
-Gregory supported a rival king, but Henry eventually managed to retain his throne and in 1081 he marched towards Rome: the final clash with Gregory was delayed until March 1084 when Henry entered Rome finding no resistance, arranged the appointment of a new pope and was crowned in St Peter's.
-Gregory, who was besieged in Castel Sant'Angelo appealed to Robert who in May moved towards Rome with a large army: Henry and his pope abandoned the city and Gregory was reinstated, although he soon discovered that he was now in the hands of Robert and that the Norman influence had just replaced the German one.
+Gregory supported a rival emperor, but Henry eventually managed to retain his throne and in 1081 he marched towards Rome: the final clash with Gregory was delayed until March 1084 when Henry entered Rome finding no resistance, arranged the appointment of a new pope and was crowned in S. Pietro.
+Gregory, who was besieged in Castel Sant'Angelo appealed to Robert who in May moved towards Rome with a large army.
+Henry and his pope abandoned the city.
+Gregory was reinstated, but he soon discovered that he was now in the hands of Robert and that the Norman influence had just replaced the German one.